EV Beginner’s Guide (2023)

 In reality, this rarely happens (ref: research at recurrent).

 How do I charge an EV at home?

 All EVs have an inbuilt charger that receives AC (alternating current) electricity from our household plugs.

-You need a special cable to do this, which your dealer or car’s previous owner should have given to you.
+You need a special cable to do this, which your dealer or car’s previous owner should have given you.

 Just how slow is it? 🐌

-It doesn’t sound like much, but for most drivers, a nightly charge is enough to cover their daily travel.
+It doesn’t sound like much, but a nightly charge is enough for most drivers to cover their daily travel.

 Some owners find the charging speed too slow and pay for extra equipment to be installed to allow for faster charging.